 - is there evidence of corrosion on any metal parts of the electrical system?

 A common home inspection wiring problem that is found would be an outlet with reversed polarity, when the two wires (hot and neutral) are placed on the wrong terminal on the outlet.
 This is a fairly simple fix.

 Another common problem would be double taps on the breaker box – when two electrical circuits attached to one single breaker.
 This can present a fire hazard.

 Exposed electrical wire can also be a common problem.
 When a wire is exposed, it can be more likel to sustain damage.
 We also see wires that have been spliced with only electrical tape, usually seen in garages, attics, or crawlspaces.
 This is a high priority which should be immediately corrected by a licensed electrician.

-Also common issue depending upon the age of the home would be the “knob and tube” wiring found in homes built between 1900 and 1950.
-This wiring is considered inadequate for today’s loads and outdated, and you will often want to replace and update the wiring.
+Another common issue depending upon the age of the home would be the “knob and tube” wiring found in homes built between 1900 and 1950.
+This wiring is considered inadequate for today’s loads and outdated, and you would often want to replace and update the wiring.

-Another common issue would be additions made to the electricaly system by DIY homeowners.
+Another common issue would be additions made to the electrical system by DIY homeowners.
 These may not have always been inspected by city code officers and therefore may not be up to code.

 or schedule your home inspection online.